 - Never forward your email to an outside account;

 - Only share PHI via email when you have a business need to do so;

-- Only share the information necessary to meet your goal and meet the "Minimum Necessary" requirement.
+- Only share the information necessary to meet your goal and comply with the "Minimum Necessary" requirement;

 - IU and IUH have had employees who were victims of phishing emails.
 These emails look very official as if they are from IU, IUH, the VA, etc. The emails typically request you click on a link provided and then request information such as your user ID and password/passphrase.